joelouthan/Theologicus/src/genesis/genesis01-20-25.md

 If you continue to read on in Job 39 till chapter 41, God will continue to emphasize that he is the basic need provider for all of His creation.

-The author of Psalms 104 worships in this way:
+The author of Psalm 104 worships in this way:

->Psalms 104:10-18 (CSB)
+>Psalm 104:10-18 (CSB)
 >He causes the springs to gush into the valleys;
 >they flow between the mountains.
 >They supply water for every wild beast;